Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 by Updated

-Plancorp, LLC is a financial advisor firm headquartered in St. Louis.
-But it operates branches across the country in Nashville, San Jose and Sarasota.
+Plancorp, LLC is a financial advisor firm headquartered in St. Louis with branches in Nashville, San Francisco, Boca Raton, Florida, and Sarasota, Florida.
 The firm is on SmartAsset's top financial advisor list for both St. Louis and Missouri.

 Plancorp is a fee-only firm, which means that all of its compensation comes from the management fees that clients pay.
 This is different from a fee-based firm, which may also earn compensation through commission-based transactions like insurance sales.
 By sticking strictly to client fees, a fee-only firm like Plancorp can avoid many conflicts of interest.